lrakai/aws-advanced-networking/README.md

 ## The Templates
 There are three templates in `infrastructure/`:
 1. `cloudformation.json`: The full template with all of the resources illustrated (and more).
+CloudFormation explicitly denies using Elastic IPs for Customer Gateway IP addresses, so this part should be performed manually (or using a [custom resource](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html))
 1. `cloudformation-corporate-side.json`: The corporate network and a single instance to represent both the web and API tiers.
 This is to focus on VPN connections and dual-homed routers.
 1. `cloudformation-cloud-side.json`: The web and API tiers with a single instance to represent the corporate network.
 This is to focus on VPC Peering, VPC flow logs, and Route53 private hosted zones.